 myminifactory

-This black marble sculpture dates from 100-200 AD.
-It depicts a buddha standing with his right arm raised.
-This depiction of a Buddha with the right hand raised and facing outwards has two common meanings.
-The first is that of the Protection Buddha, as the raised right hand symbolically represents a shield.
-The second meaning, Overcoming Fear, is closely related to the first (since one who is receiving protection would be less fearful).
-The main features of this pose, aside from the raised right hand, is that The Buddha can be depicted either sitting or standing, and the left hand may either be extended outward or palm up in the lap.
-This statue signifies courage and offers protection from fear, delusion and anger.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+This ancient black marble sculpture has been dated back to 100-200 AD.
+It showcases a serene Buddha figure with his right arm lifted high in the air.
+This iconic depiction of a Buddha with the raised right hand, facing outward, holds two significant meanings.
+Firstly, it symbolizes the Protection Buddha, as the uplifted right hand acts as a shield, offering safety and security.
+Secondly, Overcoming Fear is closely related to this first meaning, as receiving protection would naturally reduce one's level of fear.
+The main characteristics of this pose include the raised right hand, while the Buddha can be depicted either sitting or standing.
+Additionally, the left hand may be extended outward or placed palm up in the lap.
+This magnificent statue embodies courage and provides a sense of protection from fear, delusion, and anger.
+This remarkable object is part of "Scan The World," a non-profit initiative introduced by MyMiniFactory.
+Through Scan The World, we are creating a digital archive of fully 3D printable sculptures, artworks, and landmarks from around the globe for public access at no cost.
+Scan The World is an open-source, community-driven effort, where anyone with interesting items can contribute.
+If you have unique objects nearby and would like to participate, simply email stw@myminifactory.com to learn how you can join in and make a difference.

 With this file you will be able to print Gandhara Buddha at The Asian Art Museum, San Francisco with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Gandhara Buddha at The Asian Art Museum, San Francisco.